 2. Diamond Naturals Skin & Coat Salmon Dry Dog Food

-- Real salmon as #1 ingredient: Delivers high-quality protein and essential omega fatty acids for skin and coat support
+- Real salmon as #1 ingredient provides quality protein for skin and coat health

-- Nutrient-rich with superfoods: Includes vegetables and superfoods for balanced energy and immune support
+- Nutrient-rich with superfoods delivers balanced energy and wellness

-Compared to many single-stage foods, this formula prioritizes flexibility for all life stages and a salmon-first approach.
-The main tradeoff is that it may not target highly specific needs for puppies or seniors as closely as age-specific blends.
+Compared to single-stage foods, this formula offers flexibility for households with dogs at different life stages.
+The tradeoff is that it may not address highly specific dietary needs for puppies or seniors.

 - All-life-stages formula